 In a world where artificial intelligence meets the human in charge.

-As the Pentagon pushes for a unified fabric that allows JADC2 to be implemented on a battlefield that has historically been incompatible, the future depends on employing tactical resources that establishes trust.
+As the Pentagon pushes for a unified fabric that allows JADC2 to be implimented on a battlefield that has historically been incompatible, the future depends on employing tactical resources that establishes trust.
 From the variables in the board room to the heterogeneous make-up of the battlefield, the ability to have our warfighters believe in AI-based solutions will challenge the best of us.

 In the fog and friction of the battlefield, humans will naturally favor solutions that are comfortable.
 Although an abundance of data on the surface might create a false assurance that the actions directed are correct, the creep of human indecision will challenge the providence of the data received.
 The impracticality of connecting every sensor to every shooter leaves us with plan B.

 Driving mission-specific data to the tactical edge offers extensive benefits to the connected battlefield.
 The elegance of having the data managed at the edge allows the sensor array not to be encumbered by copious amounts of low-value data.
 Through focusing on the mission parameters you speed up the communication of actionable data and reduce security concerns.
 By narrowing the mission parameters, security breaches are more likely to be identified.